Jia Sidao: Career

 Later, at the Battle of Yihu, Jia Sidao, while leading an army of 130,000, panicked and escaped the battlefield in a small boat.
 The troops, seeing that their commander had abandoned them, retreated hastily; the result was a defeat whereby the remnants of the Song army were routed, allowing the Mongols to advance on the capital, Lin'an.
 As a result of this defeat, Jia Sidao was demoted from the post of chancellor.

 Death

 The possibility of executing Jia Sidao for his court failures was hotly debated in Lin'an (now Hangzhou) on the verge of its fall.
 Dowager Empress Xie objected to this as a cruelty, but issued progressively severe decrees of banishment and property confiscation that included Jia Sidao and his family under the pressure of the public.
 Ultimately, in 1275, Jia Sidao was assassinated by a court-designated sheriff, Zheng Huchen (郑虎臣), who had been charged with his custody.
 Whether the execution was court-sanctioned remains unclear.

-In popular culture

-In the 2014 Netflix TV series Marco Polo, Jia Sidao is portrayed by Chin Han, while the sister to whom he owes his position is played by Olivia Cheng.
-In the series he was assassinated (ahistorically) by the invading Mongols, some time after he (ahistorically) assassinated Dowager Empress Xie.